Custodial vs. Non-Custodial Swaps

 From that point a custodial swap differs in that it requires that the swap creator's assets be transferred to NFT Protocol to be held in decentralized escrow.
 Once in the protocol's contract, assets can only leave the contract if:

 Non-custodial swaps on the other hand allow swap creators to retain custody of their assets when creating a swap.
 The assets involved in creating the swap can only be transferred to a swap taker who's met the specified conditions for taking the swap using the token approvals the swap creator granted NFT Protocol when creating the swap.
-Note that native currencies (ETH and MATIC) involved in creating a swap do not function via token approvals and are thus ALWAYS required to be transferred to NFT Protocol to be held in custody when creating a swap.
-If users wish to retain custody of native currencies when creating non-custodial swaps they must use the wrapped ERC-20 versions.
+Note that native currency (ETH) involved in creating a swap does not function via token approvals and is thus ALWAYS required to be transferred to NFT Protocol to be held in custody when creating a swap.
+If users wish to retain custody of native currency when creating non-custodial swaps they must use the wrapped ERC-20 version.
 Swaps created on NFT.org are non-custodial by default.
 Users may elect to create a custodial swap via the ADVANCED drop down menu on the NEW SWAP page.

 There are several benefits to creating non-custodial swaps.
 Non-custodial swaps require approximately 15-30% less gas to create than custodial swaps, depending on the specific type and quantity of assets involved in the swap.
 Retaining custody of assets also allows users to list them on other non-custodial marketplaces and protocols and to continue to garner any holders benefits that may be associated with holding the assets.